ShanonPearce/ASH-Toolset/README.md

 ASH Toolset is a python app built with Python, Numpy, Scipy, & DearPyGui.\
 Developed on Python 3.11.7.\
-Tested on Windows 10 and Windows 11.
+Tested on Windows 10 and Windows 11 with Equalizer APO 1.4 and Voicemeeter 1.1.1.8

 ### Prerequisites